pallaviiyengar/RemotePerformanceAssistant/ReadMe.md

-Remote Performance Assistance, OOD project, Spring 2014
+Remote Performance Assistance
+Please refer Pr4s14.pdf(By DR. Fawcett) for more project description.

 NOTE:
 Make sure to run the server before running any client